pluralsight/PS-AutoLab-Env/docs/about_PSAutoLab.md

 This will help determine if the problem is with the configuration or a larger compatibility problem.

 At this point, you can open an issue in this repository.
-Open an elevated PowerShell prompt and run Get-PSAutolabSetting which will provide useful information.
+Open an elevated PowerShell prompt and run `Get-PSAutolabSetting` which will provide useful information.
 Copy and paste the results into a new issue along with any error messages you are seeing.

-## Known Issues
+## KNOWN ISSUES

 Due to what is probably a bug in the current implementation of Desired State Configuration in Windows, if you have multiple versions of the same resource, a previous version might be used instead of the required on.
 You might especially see this with the xNetworking module and the xIPAddress resource.